Learn how to easily make these fun and colorful fabric twine potholders from leftover fabric scraps in your stash.

 As you can see my edges could be a little straighter but you could certainly take more care and make your own a little more unified if you prefer.

 These are a little rustic but I always love that look.

 P.S.
 In addition to the fabric twine plant hanger mentioned above you may also like this DIY Ribbon post made from leftover drop cloth fabric.
-Or you may enjoy this DIY Tea Towel Apron with Houses Applique.
+Or you may enjoy this basic DIY Potholder project or this DIY Tea Towel Apron with Houses Applique.
 You can find these and much more fabric inspired ideas on my Projects Page.

 - White Thread

 - Sew your potholder by folding the twine the length you want.

 - Use a wide zigzag stitch to attach the two pieces together.